6 ways to automate restaurant closing checklists

 #1 - Simple checklist

-Who it's for: Single-site restaurants where the duty manager closes front of house themselves and wants the paper checklist on a phone instead.
+Who it's for: Single-site restaurants where the manager closes front of house themselves and wants the paper checklist on a phone instead.

 What it is: A restaurant closing checklist is the set of front-of-house tasks done at the end of service to leave the dining room clean, restocked, cashed up, and secure.
 This version is the tick-list of 24 closing tasks, plus a notes field.
 It covers clearing and cleaning tables and floors, restocking stations, checking toilets, cashing up, switching off, and locking the building.